AresMUSH/aresmush/plugins/cookies/help/en/cookies.md

 The only tangible reward for cookies is that you get a fraction of a luck point per cookie received.
 You also may get recognized on the weekly "top cookie earner" bbpost, if your game has it set up.

 `cookie <list of names>` - Give a cookie.
-`cookie/here` - Give cookies to everyone in the room (handy for big scenes) `cookies` - Sees cookies you have given out this week.
+`cookie/here` - Give cookies to everyone in the room (handy for big scenes).
+`cookis/scene <scene number>` - Gives cookies to everyone in a scene (handy if you forget to cookie before people start leaving).
+`cookies` - Sees cookies you have given out this week.
 `cookies/total` - Shows how many cookies you've ever gotten.